Santa Clara University is a JED Campus.

 - Offer or enhance programming and/or groups on (drop down: e.g. communication skills, identifying and regulating emotions/promoting resillience, managing finances, conflict resolution, bystander training programs, relationship skills, sexual harassment/relationship violence, stalking, bullyin, and/or hazing)

 - Offer or enhance programming and/or services targeting academic skills in the areas of (drop down list of: study skills, test anxiety, stress management and time management)

 - Offer or enhance comprehensive programming on the effects of lifestyle choices on wellness (e.g. adequate sleep, exercise, nutrition, etc.)

 PROMOTE SOCIAL CONNECTEDNESS

-Lead: Julia Claire Santos, Campus Minister, Graduate Student Ministry
+Lead: Julia Claire Santos, Associate Director, Campus Ministry